 If that’s not appealing, or you can’t meet the direct deposit requirements, you could always get a new credit card.
 Wells Fargo has a few bank promotions, but one of their best offers is their Wells Fargo Cash Wise Visa Card.
 You get a $150 cash bonus if you spend $500 in purchases in the first three months of account opening.
 You can read more about the Wells Fargo Cash Wise Card here.

-You also get 1.5% cashback on all purchases with no limits and the card does not have an annual fee.
+You also get unlimited 1.5% cash back credit card on all purchases with no limits and the card has no ($0) annual fee.

 Make Money with What You Have

 There are a couple of ways you can make money using what you already have.
 Try these ideas on for size: